SOLAS-TTRPG/SOLAS/README.md

 ## Point Pools
 These are points you can save up to spend attacking, moving, or doing spells.
 When combat ends, these are returned to their maximum.

 **Focus** is your mental concentration at any given moment.
-These points are used up when you use spells, and some are given back at the start of each turn.
+These points are used up when you use spells and certain abilities, and some are given back at the start of each turn.

 **Stamina** is your physical ableness at any given moment.
 These points are used up when you move or attack, and some are given back at the start of each turn.
 Every character has 3 stamina points.